 The Pope speaks on numerous themes, including evangelization, peace, homiletics, social justice, the family, respect for creation, faith and politics, ecumenism, interreligious dialogue, and the role of women and of the laity in the Church.

 2015 Laudato Si’ – “Praised Be to You” – Encyclical Letter on the Care for Our Common Home – Pope Francis

 Laudato Si’ is a letter to all people about our our global family and our common home, which encourages us to “acknowledge the appeal, immensity and urgency of the challenge we face.”
 It speaks to our need to enter into dialogue with each other, share our resources and be responsible stewards of creation.

 2020 Fratelli Tutti – “On Fraternity and Social Friendship” – Pope Francis

 Fratelli Tutti emphasizes that we are all brothers and sisters who are part of the same human family and calls for a love that transcends geographic boundaries and distance especially during the extremely difficult times of pandemic.

 Below are resources which provide further information about Catholic Social Teaching and organisations working in this field from across Australia and the world.

-The national justice and peace agency of the Australian Catholic Bishops Conference.
-You will also find copies of the annual Australian Bishops Social Justice Statements here, as well as a huge range of other useful resources.
-You can also find the Justice and Peace equivalent in every Australian diocese here.
-Brief Introduction to Catholic Social Teaching – Australian Catholic Social Justice Council
+The Office for Social Justice is the national Justice and Peace agency of the Australian Catholic Bishops Conference.
+It supports and assists the work of the Bishops Commission for Social Justice – Mission and Service and receives advice from the Australian Catholic Social Justice Council.
+You will also find copies of the annual Australian Catholic Bishops Conference Social Justice Statements, as well as a huge range of other useful resources including a very brief introduction and a series of podcast episodes on Catholic Social Teaching.
+You can also find the equivalent of the Justice and Peace Office in every Australian diocese here.

 - Catechism of Catholic Church